kinjalmacwan97/lieferando-checkout-conversion-analysis/README.md

 **Payment Method Selected → Payment Submitted**

-This step loses **16.78% of users**, nearly double the drop-off at any other checkout step.
+This step loses **16.78% of users** that's nearly double the drop-off at any other step in checkout.

 ### Checkout Funnel